GabrielBLisboa/baires-jobs-test/README.md

 	- As a static Cucumber Report snapshot at the root of this repository

-	- In file exported by IntelliJ at "target/cucumber-reports/Test Results - Feature__search.html"
+	- In a file exported by IntelliJ at "target/cucumber-reports/Test Results - Feature__search.html"